-When Annalyse, Bungalow Executive Assistant, shared a sneak peek of my media kit on IG Stories last week, so many peeps ran to the DM’s to ask more.
+When Annalyse, Bungalow Executive Assistant, shared a sneak peek of my media kit on IG Stories, so many peeps ran to the DM’s to ask more.
 I heard your questions loud and clear, so let’s explore more of the awesome tool that has helped us land some of the biggest opportunities.

 What is a Media Kit

 A media kit is a powerful tool for sharing your brand with potential collaboration partners, journalists, and organizations you’re pitching to.
 Typically, between 2-5 pages, a stellar media kit hits a few key points that highlight the best of your business.
 This beautifully packaged breakdown can be emailed out at a moment’s notice, saving you time on the typical back and forth.
 Ultimately your media kit needs to talk enough to excite a journalist or event coordinator, without creating information overwhelm and indecision.
 Consider this your virtual elevator pitch, with the twist of gorgeous visuals and concrete data.

 You do.
 Whether you’re an established business with opportunities flowing or just getting your feet wet in the world of promotions, a media kit is essential.
 Entrepreneurs, public speakers, influencers, and everyone in between should have a media kit that they update regularly to secure higher-level collaboration opportunities.

 Media Kits can be DIYed in Canva, made with templates from Creative Market, and outsourced to skilled graphic designers.
 I worked with Alex of High Moon Studios to design my brand/elements, and then took those pieces into Canva to DIY this myself.
 Before you jump into the design process, gather the relevant data, photos, and any other information you want need to include.
 While this is totally custom to you and your business, most media kits should include a few basic things: